-We updated our SCADA/ computer system at the Water Treatment Plant to accommodate upcoming facility requirements.
-We purchased software that will allow us to complete and Asset Management Plan for all equipment and facilities owned by the Authority.
+In FY 2019, we implemented a new accounting software, Sage 50.
+We have continued use of Elements software that will allow us to complete and Asset Management Plan for all equipment and facilities owned by the Authority.
 This plan will map assets, track condition assessments, determine priority of replacement by using 'probability of failure' and 'consequence of failure' data, and project replacement costs based on remaining useful life.
+We have also implemented the use of the applications "Priority Matrix" and "Slack" to improve communications company wide and to assist in project management.